 - The confidence level (or statistical significance),

-Unless you’re a statistician, these specifications might not mean much to you but, don’t worry, carry on reading this article and all will become clear!
+Unless you’re a statistician, those terms might not mean much to you but, don’t worry, carry on reading this article and all will become clear!

-The number of unique weekly visitors on the page being tested.
-Providing this information will enable you to see how many days your test will need to run for in order to reach a statistically significant number of visitors.
+Providing this information will allow you to see how many days your test will need to run for.

-Conversion optimisation experts agree that it is very difficult to see an improvement of any more than 10% on your overall conversion rate (Sales/Visitors).
-Reaching anything beyond 10% will require “innovative” changes, meaning quite significant changes to your site.
-More “iterative” changes – those that consist of a simple alteration to a message or button, for example – will generally only bring about an increase of less than 5%, often far less!
+Conversion optimisation experts agree that it is very difficult to see an improvement of more than 10% on your overall conversion rate (Sales/Visitors).
+Achieving anything beyond 10% uplift would require “innovative” changes to your site.
+More “iterative” changes (such as adjusting a button colour, headline or image) generally produce an increase of less than 5%.
 Therefore, in most cases, we would recommend “5%” as a realistic projected increase.

-Using these values, AB Test Guide will give you an estimate duration required for your test but it’s always important to verify that the test will last at least 1 sales cycle and should ideally last for 2.
+By entering these values into the AB test sample size calculator, you can estimate the duration required for your test.
+It’s always important to verify that the test will last at least 1 sales cycle and it should ideally last for 2.